MissKluck/misskluck/README.md

 <h1>Hello there 👋</h1>

-  📝 My name is Sigrid and I'm a student at Jobloop's Kodehode \n 🌱 Currently learning C# and dabbling in frontend \n 🏺 Officially licensed history nerd \n
+  📝 My name is Sigrid and I'm a student at Jobloop's Kodehode <br>
+  🌱 Currently learning C# and dabbling in frontend <br>
+  🏺 Officially licensed history nerd <br>

 <!--